Skip to main content

 How are green energy suppliers affected by the energy crisis?

-Over their whole life time, wind and solar energy are now 50% cheaper to produce than energy from fossil fuel powered plants.
-Some renewable energy projects currently being built are expected to be nine-times cheaper than gas power plants.
+Over their whole lifetime, wind and solar energy are now 40-50% cheaper to produce than energy from fossil fuel powered plants.

-However, under the rules that govern the UK energy market, a single price is basically paid for all electricity, which means that the price is set by the unit with the highest running cost, which comes from gas.
+However, under the rules that govern the UK energy market, a single price is basically paid for all electricity, which means that the price is set by the unit with the highest running cost – and therefore from gas.

-This means that you’ll likely pay the same for a 100% renewable tariff (or sometimes more) as for a conventional one.
+This means that you’ll likely pay the same for a 100% renewable tariff as for a conventional one.

-The UK government says that it’s working to break the link between renewable energy and gas prices.
-But for now, renewable tariffs are just as affected by the energy price crisis as fossil fuels.
+In 2022, the UK government said that it was working to break the link between renewable energy and gas prices.
+But no concrete action has yet been taken, so for now, renewable tariffs are just as affected by the energy price crisis as fossil fuels.

 The cost of renewable energy tariffs

-The energy crisis is having a real impact on people’s day-to-day wallets, with the average UK household expected to lose 8.3% of its spending power from paying higher energy bills in 2022.
-Almost 7 million people are expected to experience fuel poverty this year.
+The energy crisis is having a real impact on people’s day-to-day wallets.
+At its peak, the average UK household was expected to lose 8.3% of its spending power from paying higher energy bills.
+An estimated 12 million households are struggling with the cost of their energy bills.

 Finding an affordable green supplier is therefore important.
 So is it possible?